The four operations on perverse motives: Inverse images

 \begin{lemm} Let $i:Z\ra X$ be a closed immersion.
 Then, the natural transformation

 is invertible. \end{lemm}

-\begin{proof} Using the compatibility of the 2-morphisms $\theta^\sM_i$ with the composition of morphisms in ${}^{\mathrm{Imm}}(\Sch/k)$ we may assume that the open immersion $j:U\hookrightarrow X$ of the complement of $Z$ in $X$ is affine.
+\begin{proof} The statement is local on $X$, so we may assume that $X$ is affine.
+Then, as in the proof of \ref{theo:SupportDb}, we can write $i=i_r\circ\ldots\circ i_1$, where each $i_s$ is a closed immersion with affine complement.
+Using the compatibility of the $2$-morphisms $\theta^\sM_i$ with the composition of morphisms in ${}^{\mathrm{Imm}}(\Sch/k)$ we may assume that the open immersion $j:U\hookrightarrow X$ of the complement of $Z$ in $X$ is affine.
 Then, our assertion follows from \eqref{eq:MorDTLocRat} and the conservativity of the functor $i_*^\sP$. \end{proof}